 Instructor: Karen Tkaczyk, CT, FITI.
 Karen is an ATA-certified French to English freelance translator and a Fellow of the ITI (Institute of Translation and Interpreting, UK).
-Alongside her scientific and technical translation work, Karen has grown her interest in editing and proofreading into a significant component of her business.
-She was the administrator of ATA’s Science and Technology Division for four years and is currently on the ATA Board (Secretary).
-Karen also teaches the Specialization module in the ITI’s twice-annual Setting Up as a Freelance Translator course.
+Alongside her scientific and technical translation work, Karen grew her interest in editing and proofreading into a significant component of her business.
 Karen has an MChem in chemistry with French from the University of Manchester, and a diploma in French and a PhD in organic chemistry from the University of Cambridge.
-She worked in the pharmaceutical and cosmetics industries in Europe and the US before switching careers.
-Karen established her translation practice in 2005.
+She worked in the pharmaceutical and cosmetics industries in Europe and the US before establishing her translation practice in 2005.
 In 2021 she joined MasterWord as Director of Life Sciences Solutions.
-She works from her home in the Denver, Colorado, area.
+She works from her home in the Denver, Colorado area.

-Description: We edit and proofread every day.
+We edit and proofread every day.
 Becoming more effective in these areas obviously improves quality; sometimes it improves the bottom line as well.
-Karen will provide expert instruction and feedback on skills that she has applied, built up and practiced for years.
-In this class, she will pass on many concrete tips that you can use straight away in your translation and editing work.
-Karen will also share ideas for how to find work as an editor and proofreader, focusing on profitable niches in this area.
+Karen will provide expert instruction based on skills that she has applied, built up and practiced for years.
+This course is highly practical.
+Karen will pass on many concrete tips that you can use straight away in your translation and editing work.
+Karen will also share ideas for how to price and find work as an editor and proofreader, focusing on profitable niches in this area.
 Participants receive personalized feedback on weekly assessments that are designed to be challenging and thought-provoking, unlimited Q&A in the forum for the duration, and an optional private 30-minute session with Karen.

 -Four live slide presentations (recordings provided)

 -Four live question and answer sessions (recordings provided)

 -Four recorded videos covering various aspects of the course materials

 -Quick quizzes for each module to check learning

 -Individual feedback on four editing and proofreading assignments